Palm Beach County has ecological treasures that are rare, endangered, and at times elusive.

 Restored and enhanced native habitats make beautiful and interesting backdrops for photography enthusiasts.
 In addition, the rare and endangered plants and animals that live in these habitats can be picture perfect “models”.

 Snorkeling and Diving

 Underwater coral reefs speckle the floor of the Atlantic Ocean just off our coast.
 Both natural coral formations and artificial reefs provide amazing opportunities for diving offshore in open water and nearshore just yards from the beach.
 In addition, there are many areas to snorkel inshore in the calmer waters of the intracoastal waterway and lagoon.
-From deep sea ship wrecks to shallow rocky ledges teaming with juvenile fish, an underwater adventure is available for the experienced and the novice.
+From deep-sea shipwrecks to shallow rocky ledges teaming with juvenile fish, an underwater adventure is available for experienced and novice divers.